2 Tutorials

 Run a default HTTP/2 server on

-on foreground.
+PORTon foreground.

-[function] START PORT &KEY (HOST
+[function] START PORT &REST ARGS &KEY (HOST

-)Start a default HTTP/2 https server on
+*VANILLA-HOST*) (DISPATCHER*VANILLA-SERVER-DISPATCHER*) &ALLOW-OTHER-KEYSStart a default HTTP/2 https server on

-.base url of the server (most useful when
+base url of the server (most useful when

-was 0 - any free port)
+PORTwas 0 - any free port)

 2.3 Define content for HTTP/2 server

-[in package HTTP2-SERVER with nicknames HTTP2/SERVER]
+[in package HTTP2/SERVER with nicknames HTTP2/SERVER/SHARED, HTTP2/SERVER/POLL, HTTP2/SERVER/THREADED]

 To server something else than 404 Not found, you need to define handlers for specific paths.
 Simple handler definition can look like